Hey, great to be with you live from Ice Station EIB in far northern New Hampshire.

 I don't get it.

-I don't see the point of throwing off a a king in a big coronation robe if you're just going to prostrate yourself before some judge in a black robe.
+I don't see the point of throwing off a king in a big coronation robe if you're just going to prostrate yourself before some judge in a black robe.

-So this whole Supreme Court fetishization thing I'm not big on.
+So, this whole Supreme Court fetishization thing, I'm not big on.

-But at the same time there is no doubt in my mind that what Obama did is not something, John, uh, that uh George W. Bush would have done, uh that his father would have done, that Reagan would have done uh it is it was a new stage I think in Obama's view of himself as the sole legitimate source of power.
+But at the same time, there is no doubt in my mind that what Obama did is not something, John, that George W. Bush would have done, that his father would have done, that Reagan would have done.

 People talk about banana republics.